 You may apply for $50 to $350 per writer for readings or literary performances.
 For workshops, you may apply for $100 to $200 per session.
 (NOTE: In California, we generally grant no more than $500 total for a workshop series.)

 You may apply for as many writers as you’d like, but please keep in mind that Poets & Writers provides a maximum of $1,500 per organization annually in New York State and California, and $500 in Atlanta, Chicago, Detroit, Houston, New Orleans, Seattle, Tucson, and Washington, D.C.
 (This is due to the limited funds we have available in each jurisdiction.)

 Yes, but you must submit a separate application for each writer.

-If we pay more than $600 to a writer during the course of a year, we must by law report those payments to the IRS, and we need the writer's Social Security number to do so.
+In order to lawfully pay a writer the grant money awarded, we must have his or her Social Security number.
+(If we pay more than $600 to an individual writer during the course of a year, we must by law report those payments to the IRS; the writer will receive a 1099.)
 Residents of countries outside of the United States are exempt from this requirement.

 We are happy to make suggestions, but please keep in mind that we are not a booking agency and that you must contact the writer yourself.

 We are happy to make suggestions if you are interested in giving a reading or workshop in a particular area or with a particular type of organization.
 You must then contact the organization yourself.

 No. We cannot accept applications from writers, nor can we fund the project director, a board member, or any paid employee of the organization applying.
 However, writers can encourage organizations to apply on their behalf.